Share your story

 Everyone has a story to tell.
 Our stories reflect the journeys our lives have taken and the places we want to go.
 They reveal who we are and shape how others see us.

-This year, Refugee Festival Scotland will celebrate storytelling in many different forms - from music, dance, theatre and film to visual art, cookery and conversation.
+Last year, Refugee Festival Scotland celebrated storytelling in many different forms - from music, dance, theatre and film to visual art, cookery and conversation.

 By sharing the stories of people and communities who have made their lives in Scotland, we can get to know each other better and build understanding, solidarity and friendship.
 We can all play a part by listening, sharing and creating together.